 Some faculty members have a preference for either in-person or remote collaboration, while other faculty members can accommodate either in-person or remote collaboration depending on the needs of the student.
 Faculty preferences are indicated on their research project page (between the project statement and the mentorship statement).
 Students should select the faculty members they wishContinue reading “How will the hybrid model operate in 2024?”

-The Canada SROP was launched as an anti-racist initiative to support budding BIPOC researchers, with a focus on countering anti-Black racism and anti-Indigenous racism.
-Indigenous students were given the highest priority.
-Our funding structure required at least two spots to be filled by Indigenous applicants, because those spots were funded by the Faculty of ArtsContinue reading “Why and how were specific identities prioritized in the selection process?”
+The Canada SROP was launched as an anti-racist initiative to support budding BIPOC researchers, with a focus on countering anti-Black racism and colonialism.
+We seek to centre Black and Indigenous students, which is well aligned with the recommendations of the University of Toronto Anti-Black Racism Task Force and the Steering Committee for University of TorontoContinue reading “Why are some identities prioritized in the selection process?”

-Recommendation letters should be submitted by 11:59 PST on Friday, February 26, 2021.
+Recommendation letters should be submitted by 11:59 PM PST on Thursday, February 1, 2024.
 Recommendation letters can be submitted at this Letter of Recommendation Submission page.
-Please note that deadline for students to apply to the program is February 15.
+Please note that deadline for students to apply to the program is also February 1, 2024.

 The SROP takes an anti-racist approach to supporting BIPOC excellence.
 To us, this means creating a workplace culture where people are centred, among other things.
 Therefore, we want to know about you.
 This is what we hope to learn through the Personal Statement.
 Example Content Generally, we want to know the answer to 4 questions:Continue reading “Would you please provide instructions for writing the personal statement?”

 The goal of the SROP is to support your path to graduate school in Psychology, Management, or Neuroscience.
 In graduate school, you will need to have a research focus.
 While you do not need to know that focus precisely now, the SROP is designed for students who are considering a research career.
 So, if youContinue reading “Would you please provide instructions for writing the research statement?”